apache/datafusion-comet/docs/source/user-guide/tuning.md

 ### Shuffle Compression

-By default, Spark compresses shuffle files using lz4 compression.
-Comet overrides this with zstd compression.
+By default, Spark compresses shuffle files using LZ4 compression.
+Comet overrides this behavior with ZSTD compression.
-Compression can be disabled by setting `spark.shuffle.compress=false` and this can result in faster shuffle time in some environments with fast shuffle storage. (such as local NVMe drives).
+Compression can be disabled by setting `spark.shuffle.compress=false`, which may result in faster shuffle times in certain environments, such as single-node setups with fast NVMe drives, at the expense of increased disk space usage.

 ## Explain Plan
 ### Extended Explain